Speaking of HealthSmart decisions improve your winter healthFebruary 23, 2024

-Grief and bereavement are universal, understandable, human responses to loss, but how each person processes the various symptoms and reactions can vary greatly.
-Because each person is different, how and when those feelings surface will also vary.
+Grief and bereavement are universal, understandable human responses to loss, but how each person processes the various symptoms and reactions can vary greatly.
+Because each person is different, how and when those feelings surface will vary.

 Some of what you're experiencing may include responses that don't feel socially acceptable.
-You might find that you can't cry.
-The tears just won't come.
-Or you might feel so down or exhausted that you have trouble just getting out of bed or off the sofa.
+You might find that tears come easily in unexpected places or you can't cry — the tears just won't come.
+You might feel so down or exhausted that you have trouble just getting out of bed or off the sofa.
 You might realize that the coping responses you've developed might not be the healthiest.

-Through the lens of these many types of reactions that are painful and difficult, you may not necessarily think of your grief as a privilege.
-You are grieving because you've loved, have been loved, and continue to love.
-An important part of your healing during this holiday season may be to embrace the love and memories that you've shared with your loved one.
-Sharing stories among family and friends, making favorite foods, looking at photographs of happy memories or other activities may help you find that connection.
+Sharing stories among family and friends, making favorite foods, looking at photographs of happy memories or other activities may help you find connection.
 Pay attention to whether this warms you or becomes too hot to touch.
 Let your feelings be your guide.
-Finding the path to navigate through all of the activities of the season may provide a needed sense of empowerment.
+Finding the path to navigate through all the season's activities may provide a sense of empowerment.